brendenlake/MLC/README.md

 To get the top pre-trained models, you should download the following [zip file](https://cims.nyu.edu/~brenden/supplemental/BIML-large-files/BIML_top_models.zip).
 Please extract `BIML_top_models.zip` such that `out_models` is a sub-directory of the main repo and contains the model files `net-*.pt`.

 ### Evaluating models
-There are many ways to evaluate a model after training.
+There are many different ways to evaluate a model after training.
+Here are a few examples.

-**Predicting algebraic outputs on few-shot learning** Here we find the best response from the model using greedy decoding:
+**Predicting algebraic outputs on few-shot learning task**
+Here we find the best response from the pre-trained BIML model using greedy decoding:
 ```python
 python eval.py  --max --episode_type few_shot_gold --fn_out_model net-BIML-top.pt --verbose
 ```

-**Predicting human responses on few-shot learning**
+**Predicting human responses on few-shot learning task** Here we evaluate the log-likelihood of the human data:
 ```python
 python eval.py  --ll --ll_nrep 100 --episode_type few_shot_human --ll_p_lapse 0.03 --fn_out_model net-BIML-top.pt
 ```
-To evaluate the log-likelihood all models and reproduce Figure 4B in the manuscript, you can run this several times with these arguments.
-Please note that due to system/version differences the log-likelihood values may very slightly from the paper.
+To evaluate the log-likelihood of all models and to reproduce Figure 4B in the manuscript, you can run this command for the various models (see table below).
+Please note that due to system/version differences the log-likelihood values may vary in minor ways from the paper.
+Note that the basic seq2seq model requires `--episode_type human_vanilla`
 | --fn_out_model            | --ll_p_lapse |
 |---------------------------|--------------|
 | net-basic-seq2seq-top.pt  | 0.9          |